-The only negative on these accounts is that you can only put up to $5,500 a year in if you are under 50 and $6,500 if you’re over 50 (as of 2013).
-Plus not everyone is eligible for both types, check with your accountant to see if you qualify.
+The only negative on these accounts is that you can only put up to $5,500 a year in if you are under 50 and $6,500 if you’re over 50 (as of 2016).
+Plus not everyone is eligible for both types, check with your CPA to see if you qualify.

 To replicate the forced savings have your brokerage company set up automatic withdrawals from your checking account on paydays.
 If this money is going into an IRA, divided $5,500 by how often you are having it withdrawn.
 This will ensure that you are maxed out.
 So for a monthly withdrawal to reach the limit you need to have them take out $458.33 per month.

 You don’t get the tax benefits, but you can do a few things to improve the rate at which you are taxed.
 And most importantly it allows you to keep growing your investment dollars.

 When dividing your investments among taxable and non-taxable accounts, put the funds that get the most income and growth into the non-taxable or tax deferred accounts.
 For example if you are investing in stocks and a bond fund I would put the bond fund in the IRA.
 This protects that income from taxes, while most stocks make their money from capital gains, which are not taxed till you sell and the dividend tax rate is lower.